Customs Clearance Guide

 If customs authorities have queries, request further documentation, or insist upon an inspection of the goods, the duration can be extended to a few days and even weeks.
 To avoid storage charges at the port or airport of arrival, it is paramount that the seller and buyer cooperate to provide the necessary documents.

-Can I Check the Status of the Customs Clearance?
+Can I track the status of the customs clearance?

 Your customs broker or freight forwarder should be able to keep you up to date with the status of your customs clearance.
 They should immediately inform you if there are any holdups or delays.
 When you ship your cargo with Shipa Freight, you can benefit from our real-time tracking available on our online platform, so you are always aware of your shipments’ progress.